• Skip to primary navigation

 I saw her cross the road yesterday.
 (You saw her cross the road from point A to B, and not like you turned a blind eye while she was still in the middle of a 20 feet wide road.

-I saw her riding the bike yesterday (You just saw her riding the bike and she went way while still seated in the bike.
+I saw her riding the bike yesterday (You just saw her riding the bike and she went away while still seated in the bike.
 You couldn’t follow her to see if she got off the bike because it was none of your business)

 Primary Sidebar